strasser/strasser.github.io/_pages/cv.md

 ### 2015 - 2017: [Gordon & Betty Moore Foundation](http://www.moore.org)

 _Program Officer_, [Data-Driven Discovery Initiative](http://www.moore.org/programs/science/data-driven-discovery).
-Developed, implemented, and managed the Data-Driven Discovery Initiative alongside the Program Director.
-Managed grants in the Initiative’s portfolio; planned and oversaw grantee meetings, col- laborations and partnerships; and tracked trends, synthesizing knowledge relevant to the Initiative.
-Separate from the Initiative, sourced and developed grants related to improving how science is con- ducted, including projects focused on data management, scholarly communication, and synthesis studies.
-Led the Foundation in establishing an [Open Access policy](https://www.moore.org/article-detail?newsUrlName=moore-foundation-rolls-out-new-open-access-policy) for all grantees.
+Implemented and managed the $60M [Data-Driven Discovery Initiative](http://www.moore.org/programs/science/data-driven-discovery) alongside the Program Director.
+Administered grants in the Initiative's portfolio; planned and oversaw grantee meetings, collaborations, and partnerships; and tracked trends, synthesizing knowledge relevant to the Initiative.
+Separate from the Initiative, sourced and developed grants related to improving how science is conducted, including projects focused on data management, scholarly communication, and synthesis studies.
+Led establishment an [Open Access Policy](https://www.moore.org/article-detail?newsUrlName=moore-foundation-rolls-out-new-open-access-policy) for all grantees.

 ### 2011 - 2015: University of California's [California Digital Library](http://cdlib.org)

 _Research Data Specialist_.
 Provided expert guidance and consultation on data stewardship to UC researchers; led workshops and gave seminars on the value of data management for scientists; promoted open science and open data within the UC and beyond.
-[Dash](http://cdluc3.github.io/dash) data curation platform; [DMPTool](http://dmptool.org) project team member.
+Dash (now [Dryad](http://datadryad.org)) data curation platform product manager; [DMPTool](http://dmptool.org) project team member.
 Supervisor, CLIR/DLF Postdoctoral Fellow in Data Curation.
 Briefly seconded by DataCite [DataCite](http://datacite.org) to serve as Manager of Strategic Partnerships.

 ### 2010 - 2011: [DataONE](http://dataone.org)

 _Postdoctoral Associate_ based at National Center for Ecological Analysis & Synthesis.
-Engaged the scientific and data management community in the Data Observation Network for Earth ([DataONE](http://dataone.org)), an NSF-funded cyber-infrastructure project to provide universal access to environmen- tal and ecological data.
+Engaged the scientific and data management community in the Data Observation Network for Earth ([DataONE](http://dataone.org)), an NSF-funded cyber-infrastructure project to provide universal access to environmental and ecological data.
 Conducted research related to data education, organized and led workshops, and participated in working groups.

 ### 2009 - 2010: University of Alberta & Dalhousie University